nvanvlasselaer/3D-motion_registration-tools/README.md

 The repository contains the following files:

 - `Project_IMU.py`: Python script for reading data from IMU sensors and displaying it in the GUI.
+- `Project_Liberty-2_sensors.py`: Python script for reading data from two Polhemus Liberty sensors and displaying it in the GUI.
-- `Project_Liberty.py`: Python script for reading data from Polhemus Liberty sensors and displaying it in the GUI.
+- 'Project_Liberty-with stylus.py': Python script for reading data from two Polhemus Liberty sensors and the included stylus and displaying it in the GUI.

 - Within the Project Liberty there is also a Driver for the Polhemus Liberty system, providing the necessary communication and data retrieval functionalities.
 For now the Polhemus driver only works on Linux.
 Follow the instuctions provided there.